 TMQUEUE recognizes a -t timeout option when specified after the double dash (--) in the CLOPT parameter.
-This timeout value affects only operations begun within the server if it finds that a transaction is not in effect, in other words, either the client called tpenqueue(3c) or tpdequeue(3c) without first calling tpbegin(3c) or it began a transaction and called tpenqueue() or tpdequeue() with the TPNOTRAN flag set to exclude the queue request from the client's transaction.
+This timeout value affects only operations begun within the server if it finds that a transaction is not in effect, in other words, either the client called tpenqueue(3c) or tpdequeue(3c) without first calling tpbegin(3c) or it began a transaction and called tpenqueue() or tpdequeue() with the tpnotran(1c) flag set to exclude the queue request from the client's transaction.
 The default for timeout is 30 seconds.
-If a tpdequeue request is received with the flags set to TPQWAIT, a TPETIME error will be returned if the wait exceeds -t timeout seconds.
+If a tpdequeue request is received with the flags set to tpquale(1c) a tpetime(1c) a tpetime(1c) returned if the wait exceeds -t timeout seconds.

-Note: ctl is a structure of type TPQCTL used by tpenqueue(3c) and tpdequeue(3c) to pass parameters between the calling process and the system.
+ctl is a structure of type TPQCTL used by tpenqueue(3c) and tpdequeue (3c) to pass parameters between the calling process and the system.
 TPQWAIT is a flag setting available in tpdequeue to indicate that the process wishes to wait for a reply message.
-The structure is explained in detail in "TPQCTL Structure" on page 3-5 and "TPQUEDEF-REC Structure" on page 4-6.
+The structure is explained in detail in TPQCTL Structure and TPQUEDEF-REC Structure.
 The COBOL equivalent is the TPQUEDEF-REC record.